ITV Digital: Effect on football clubs

-ITV Digital's collapse had a large effect on many football clubs.
-Bradford City F.C. was one of the affected, and its debt forced it into administration in May 2002.
+Following the proposed Football League merger, with the lucrative finances it proposed, ITV Digital's collapse had a large effect on many football clubs.
+Bradford City F.C. was one of the affected, and its debt forced it into administration in May 2002, followed by Leicester City in October.

 Barnsley F.C. also entered administration in October 2002, despite the club making a profit for the twelve years prior to the collapse of ITV Digital.
 Barnsley had budgeted on the basis that the money from the ITV Digital deal would be received, leaving a £2.5 million shortfall in their accounts when the broadcaster collapsed.

 Clubs were forced to slash staff, and some players were forced to be sold as they were unable to pay them.
 Some clubs increased ticket prices for fans to offset the losses.

 The rights to show Football League matches were resold to Sky Sports for £95 million for the next four years compared to £315 million over three years from ITV Digital, leading to a reduction from £2 million per season to £700,000 in broadcasting revenue for First Division clubs.

 In total, fourteen Football League clubs were placed in administration within four years of the collapse of ITV Digital, compared to four in the four years before.